vkuzel/Orm-Frameworks-Demo/README.md

 * [Speedment](http://www.speedment.com) - In current version 2.3.5 Speedment does not support transactions.
 * [Fjorm](https://github.com/mladenadamovic/fjorm/tree/master) - Last commit is 2 years old.
 And it seems like the project does not support transactions.
 * [Carbonado](https://github.com/Carbonado/Carbonado) - Seems like inactive project.
-* [ActiveJPA](https://github.com/activejpa/activejpa) - I tried to implement this but end up with awkward mix of Hibernate and ActiveJPA unable to use custom types.

 ## Tested features